openstax/enki/README.md

 - [x] move the bash code for each step into a separate bash file and ensure codecov checks it
 - [x] make the docker-entrypoint script use the JSON file to validate inputs, environment variables, and run the correct step
 - [x] add code coverage for the TypeScript files
+- [x] Move everything out of the pipeline and into the image
+- [x] shellcheck the bash scripts (`shellcheck --severity=warning ./dockerfiles/steps/*`)
+- [ ] make it easy to rebuild and run inside gitpod (inside the container).
+Requires moving commands in Dockerfile into scripts again
 - [ ] webhosting for git books
 - [ ] remove the `git-` prefix from tasks so they wil ljust work when we remove archive tasks